Would you like to change the life of a foster child?

 Mentoring relationships can play a huge role in helping foster youth reach their potential and have healthy successful lives.
 Research shows that youth who are mentored are 45 percent less likely to use illicit drugs; 59 percent more likely to succeed in school; and 73 percent more likely to attain higher life achievement goals.
 Foster youth are moved from school to school and home to home.
 They lack stability and permanency.
 It is our responsibility to ensure that these youth have the opportunity to build lasting relationships.
 These youth can learn to thrive when someone gives them the time and energy to show they care.

-A Family For Every Child would like to help your agency set up a mentor program in your area.
 We will provide the following assistance for agencies working with "at risk" youth.